Knowledge Distillation for Sensing-Assisted Long-Term Beam Tracking in mmWave Communications: Introduction

 The specific contributions of the paper are as follows: \begin{itemize} \item We develop an efficient end-to-end learning framework for long-term vision-based beam tracking by integrating CNNs, GRUs, and a multi-head attention (MHA) mechanism.
 This Seq2Seq model can effectively predict both current and future beams based on past sensor observations.

-\item We design a lightweight yet efficient student ML model for long-term beam tracking based on the KD technique.
-To this end, self-KD is leveraged to train a high-performing teacher model before imparting the knowledge to the student.
+\item We design a lightweight student ML model with depthwise separable convolution \cite{howard2017mobilenets} and convolutional block attention \cite{woo2018cbam} techniques for long-term beam tracking.
+The efficiency of the student model is guaranteed by the KD technique.
+Self-KD is leveraged to train a high-performing teacher model before imparting the knowledge to the student.

 \item We further enhance the student model to generate highly accurate beams with shorter input sequences.
 This significantly alleviates the computational burden, power consumption, and latency associated with continuous sensing data acquisition and processing.